All Episodes

 Your thoughts?

-Yeah, well, you know, the the the the at the time this had remembered this is pre-9-11 when all this discovery of Massaui is g is taking place.
+Yeah, well, you know, at the time this happened, remember, this is pre-9/11 when all this discovery of Masawi is taking place.

-Uh and I'm convinced we knew about these 19 other hijackers pre-9-11 because the day after 9-11 we were able to put their pictures all up on the television.
+And I'm convinced we knew about these 19 other hijackers pre-9-11 because the day after 9-11, we were able to put their pictures all up on the television.

 We knew who they were, and we knew how they had bought their plane tickets that day.

-Uh I don't I think of all the data that was on Massawi's computer when he finally looked at it, the one thing he didn't know was the date.
+I think of all the data that was on Masawi's computer when he finally looked at it, the one thing he didn't know was the date.

-He didn't know the date, but he knew something.
+He didn't know the date, but he knew something, he knew the targets.

 He knew it was the White House, and he said that his target was either Capitol or the White House.

-Now, um uh William Tucker today and the American Spectator says I hate spoil of fun, but I really don't see the point of the courtroom ritual being conducted right now about Massawi.
+Now, William Tucker today, the American Spectator, says, I hate to spoil the fun, but I really don't see the point of the courtroom ritual being conducted right now about Masawi.

 He's facing the death penalty for his role in September 11th.